 - Guardianships/conservatorships: If a person becomes incapable of caring for him or herself and has no valid powers of attorney allowing others to make decisions for him or her, a judge, after a hearing, can name a conservator to make financial decisions for the person or a guardian to make healthcare and other decisions about daily life, or both, depending on the degree of disability.

 - Tax planning: The federal estate tax is a tax on your right to transfer property at your death.
 It’s an accounting of everything you own or have certain interests in at the date of death.
 The fair market value of your property is used to come up with your gross estate.
 Certain deductions and reductions are allowed to come up with your taxable estate.
 The filing threshold for a taxable estate in 2018 is $10,000,000, before an adjustment for inflation.
 Steps could be taken to legally reduce your gross estate so the federal estate tax wouldn’t apply.
 Virginia has neither an estate tax nor an inheritance tax.

 Estate Planning Attorneys

-Think ahead and take steps to help yourself and family members through estate planning.
+Think ahead and take steps to help yourself and your family members through estate planning.
 Cravens & Noll helps those living in Central and Western Virginia with their estate planning needs.
 If you have any questions about estate planning or need to have these services for you or your family schedule an initial consultation today.